-But if the conundrum of screen time has you frazzled, this study might just be the cozy Slanket the doctor ordered.
+But if the conundrum of screen time has you extra frazzled these days, please remind yourself of this study, i.e. the cozy Slanket you just may need to wrap yourself in right now.
 Researchers from Brigham Young University found that the length of time kids spent on social media did not actually correlate with symptoms of anxiety or depression.
 In other words, the kids who clocked the most hours on screens were not necessarily the most depressed or anxious.

-To gather data for this study, Sarah Coyne, a professor of family life at Brigham Young University, worked with 500 young people between the ages of 13 and 20 over an eight year period.
+To gather data for this study, Sarah Coyne, a professor of family life at BYU, worked with 500 young people between the ages of 13 and 20 over an eight year period.
 Coyne and her team administered regular questionnaires to determine how much time subjects spent daily on social media, as well as their symptoms of depression and anxiety.
 They then analyzed the results to dig deeper into the relationship between screen use and mental health.
-The results, which will be published in the March 2020 issue of Computers in Family Life, indicate that, yes, as kids age, they spend more and more time on screens—and on social media in particular.
-But, while previous research had suggested a potential link between the increased time and negative mental health outcomes, the data from this study indicates a more nuanced situation: it’s not the amount of time that matters.
+The results, which were published in the March 2020 issue of Computers in Human Behavior, indicate that, yes, as kids age, they do spend more and more time on screens—and on social media in particular.
+But, while previous research had suggested a potential link between the increased time and negative mental health outcomes, the data from this study indicates a more nuanced situation: It’s not the amount of time that matters.
 Turns out, how kids are using screens and social media seems to have a more significant impact.

 - Be an “active user” instead of an aimless scroller.
 For tweens and teens, that might mean posting, commenting, and interacting with friends.
 For the pre-social media set, that might look like playing a skill-building game, watching how-to videos around areas of specific interest or video chatting with Grandma.
 There are plenty of uses for screens that don’t have to detract from our kids’ mental health.